SnowdogApps/magento2-alpaca-theme/docs/magento-setup-guide.md

-# MAgento 2 setup guide
+# Magento 2 setup guide
 It's a quick guide to setup Magento 2 project on your local environment and configure it for development purposes.

 ## Table of Contents